kylephillips/wp-nested-pages/readme.txt

 = 3.1.20 =
 * Fixes bug where menu item descriptions (Added in the Appearance > Menus interface) were being removed when synchronizing the Nested Pages menu
+* Removes deprecation notice from authors dropdown in quick edit interface

 = 3.1.19 =
 * Fixes dragging/sorting bug introduced in WordPress version 5.9.